waste-of-kindergarten/xpython37-v0.1/python/Doc/library/logging.rst

 .. function:: getLevelName(level)

-   Returns the textual representation of logging level *level*.
-If the level is one of the predefined levels :const:`CRITICAL`, :const:`ERROR`, :const:`WARNING`, :const:`INFO` or :const:`DEBUG` then you get the corresponding string.
+   Returns the textual or numeric representation of logging level *level*.

+   If *level* is one of the predefined levels :const:`CRITICAL`, :const:`ERROR`, :const:`WARNING`, :const:`INFO` or :const:`DEBUG` then you get the corresponding string.
 If you have associated levels with names using :func:`addLevelName` then the name you have associated with *level* is returned.
 If a numeric value corresponding to one of the defined levels is passed in, the corresponding string representation is returned.

+   The *level* parameter also accepts a string representation of the level such as 'INFO'.
+In such cases, this functions returns the corresponding numeric value of the level.

-Otherwise, the string 'Level %s' % level is returned.
+   If no matching numeric or string value is passed in, the string 'Level %s' % level is returned.

    .. note:: Levels are internally integers (as they need to be compared in the
       logging logic).
-This function is used to convert between an integer level and the level name displayed in the formatted log output by means of the ``%(levelname)s`` format specifier (see :ref:`logrecord-attributes`).
+This function is used to convert between an integer level and the level name displayed in the formatted log output by means of the ``%(levelname)s`` format specifier (see :ref:`logrecord-attributes`), and
+      vice versa.

    .. versionchanged:: 3.4
       In Python versions earlier than 3.4, this function could also be passed a